Red Sox vs. Phillies Player Props Betting Odds

-Check out what player prop bet options are available when the Philadelphia Phillies host the Boston Red Sox at Citizens Bank Park on Saturday at 7:15 PM ET.
+The Philadelphia Phillies host the Boston Red Sox at Citizens Bank Park on Sunday at 1:35 PM ET.
+Those looking to place a player prop wager can find odds on Rafael Devers and others in this contest.

 Bet on this matchup or its props with DraftKings!